 Step 1: Secure Your Login Credentials

-The first line of defense and most important step to prevent an attacker for succeeding is to secure your login credentials.
-If you use weak username or password, it’s effortless for a bot to guess your login credential and gain access.
+The first line of defense and most important step to prevent an attacker from succeeding is to secure your login credentials.
+If you use a weak username or password, it’s effortless for a bot to guess your login credentials and gain access.

 - Use a mix of upper and lowercase letters